 Before earning his PGA Tour card, Koepka played a ton of golf in Europe.

 He won three times on the Challenge Tour before winning in Turkey on the European Tour.
 He says of his time abroad: “I think it helped me grow up a little bit and really figure out that, ‘Hey, play golf, get it done, and then you can really take this somewhere.’
 I built a lot of confidence off that.”

 Koepka’s younger brother, Chase, is also a professional golfer.

 Chase had been taking a similar road to pro golf, playing the Challenge Tour primarily.
 The brothers teamed up at the 2017 Zurich Classic to tie for fifth, and played again this year, finishing tied for 22nd.

 Koepka says seeing his mother, Denise Jakows, beat breast cancer while he was in college gave him added perspective on life.

 “It made me figure out that life can go pretty quickly, so enjoy it,” he says.
 “Make people laugh, make the best of things.
 Maybe not take things as seriously.”

-- The Florida State graduate earned ACC Golfer of the Year honors two times, holds the school record for career stroke average (71.85) and single-season stroke average (71.09).
+The Florida State All-American earned ACC Golfer of the Year honors two times, holds the school record for career stroke average (71.85) and single-season stroke average (71.09).

 Elliott caddied for Ben Curtis for three seasons before starting to work with Koepka at the 2013 PGA Championship at Oak Hill.

-He practices quite a bit at The Floridian with top PGA Tour pros like Rickie Fowler and Dustin Johnson.
-Koepka credits pep talk from DJ before the final round at Erin Hills as helping him break through.
+He practices quite a bit at The Floridian with Rickie Fowler and Dustin Johnson.
+Koepka credits a pep talk from DJ before the final round at Erin Hills as helping him break through.